kevkid/gguf_gui/README.md

 bash run.sh
 ```
 This should pull the repos and install the requirements.
+You will need llama.cpp build using make or cmake.
+The script above will try to do that.

 After the initial run you can just run:
 ```